VenkatPantham/xr-daas/README.md

   npm start
   ```

-## Contributing

-See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.